jesse12shen/Restaurant_tag_search/README.md

     "central_word", type=str: Word to center GLoVe filtering on. https://nlp.stanford.edu/projects/glove/ describes how nearest neighbors share a high degree of relevancy in the vector space.
     My command line is set to: $ python glove_shrink_relation.py\ glove.6B.300d.txt\ 300\ 300_1e4_glove_embedding.tsv\ 40\ food
   *  When testing the large dictionary: the truncated and processed file can be ~500 MB so I also needed to use git-lfs and its relevant setup, https://github.com/git-lfs/git-lfs/tree/main
-  * 11/7/23 NOTE: 300_2e5_glove_embedding.tsv is NOT a required file and is from earlier testing.
   * 300_1e4_glove_embedding.tsv balances runtime and depth fine -- the 1e4  referring to ~10,000 entries.
 ### Review Filtering Classifier
 As of 11/23: the classifier I use is a logistic regression model.
 Because of its similarity to a class assignment, I have a private sigmoid_train.py module that computes weights and calculates likelihoods.
 This model is available upon request and takes a GLoVe-calculated dataset of test and training data to produce weights, and reference data, for a given vector length, learning rate, and number of epochs.